 Most padded bike shorts are made of stretchy spandex.
 You are supposed to easily pull the shorts on without feeling like they are being absorbed into your skin.
 The idea is snug but comfortable.

-Spandex will give way if you stretch your legs so as to make pedaling, walking, and all around biking an easier thing to do.
+Spandex will give way if you stretch your legs to make pedaling, walking, and all-around biking an easier thing to do.
 On the other hand, some shorts are made specifically to combat your movement.
 The reasoning behind this is that the resistance will help form kinetic energy in the shorts.
 The energy will be stored and then released when you pedal, giving you an extra burst of power and strength.

-If your goal is to look as professional as possible then consider buying yourself a pair of bib shorts.
+If your goal is to look as professional as possible, consider buying yourself a pair of bib shorts.
 Bib shorts are exactly what they sound like shorts equipped with shoulder strap style bibs.
-The shoulder straps keep your chamois padding as tight to your body as possible which will allow for the most long-term comfort.
+The shoulder straps keep your chamois padding as tight to your body as possible, which will allow for the most long-term comfort.
 This keeps everything in the saddle exactly where it should be.

 5. Leg Grips

 Nothing is more irritating than having to fight your supposedly form-fitting shorts as they try to ride up your legs.
-The more they ride up on you the more irritated you will get.
+The more they ride up on you, the more irritated you will get.
 Avoid this problem by getting shorts armed with leg grips.
-These grips fit around the bottom of the shorts and help to keep your shorts from dancing up your body.
+These grips fit around the shorts’ bottom and help keep your shorts from dancing up your body.

-If, however, you can’t afford the top of the line stuff there are still price appropriate options.
+However, if you can’t afford the top of the line stuff, there are still price appropriate options.
 Read reviews, get your hands on different pairs of shorts and talk to other bikers.
 You’ll find the right pair eventually.